Emanuel Swedenborg: Scientific beliefs

 Swedenborg proposed many scientific ideas during his lifetime.
 In his youth, he wanted to present a new idea every day, as he wrote to his brother-in-law Erik Benzelius in 1718.
 Around 1730, he had changed his mind, and instead believed that higher knowledge is not something that can be acquired, but that it is based on intuition.
 After 1745, he instead considered himself receiving scientific knowledge in a spontaneous manner from angels.

 From 1745, when he considered himself to have entered a spiritual state, he tended to phrase his "experiences" in empirical terms, to report accurately things he had experienced on his spiritual journeys.

 One of his ideas that is considered most crucial for the understanding of his theology is his notion of correspondences.
 But, in fact, he first presented the theory of correspondences only in 1744, in the first volume of Regnum Animale dealing with the human soul.

 The basis of the correspondence theory is that there is a relationship among the natural ("physical"), the spiritual, and the divine worlds.
+The spiritual realm was seen by Swedenborg and believers in the New Church as "more real than the physical" and as a series of divided "spheres" where souls are sent depending on the level of morality they achieved in the physical world or Earth.
+Souls navigate through the spiritual world and redeem themselves by travelling through it and reaching higher spheres, then encountering "divinity".
 The foundations of this theory can be traced to Neoplatonism and the philosopher Plotinus in particular.
 With the aid of this scenario, Swedenborg now interpreted the Bible in a different light, claiming that even the most apparently trivial sentences could hold a profound spiritual meaning.
 Swedenborg argued that it is the presence of that spiritual sense which makes the Word divine.